-If so, it's likely your inner critic is in need of some serious attention.
+If so, it's likely self-criticism and your inner critic is in need of some serious attention.

 If you’ve been battling the inner critic for years, you're doin’ it wrong.
 Ignoring the critic doesn’t work—it will only make it more devious and insistent.
 Trying to strong-arm and exert your will over it will do the same.
 You’ll need to equip yourself with a combination of willingness combined with some tried-and-true methods to turn down the volume.

 Here are few ideas to get you started:

 The goal is to eliminate the habit of letting that voice wear you down and to replace it with a new way of thinking that will build you back up.

 Remold Your Brain